sabraha2/HOMOPT/README.md

-# HomOpt Method with SHADHO Framework
+# HomOpt: A Flexible Homotopy-Based
+Hyperparameter Optimization Method

 ## Overview
 This README accompanies the our paper titled _HomOpt: A Flexible Homotopy-Based